 The VAT Committee has also stated that the fundraising services provided by crowdfunding platforms to entrepreneurs are VAT Chargeable.

 It should be taken into account that these are not legally binding decisions and it is up to each Member State to adopt rules on this topic.
 Please check how VAT works in your country.

 The impact of digitisation - lowering communication costs and outreach - as well as the cultural shift of people wanting to connect more meaningfully with things they do, has made crowdfunding an increasingly popular method of fundraising and community building.
 Crowdfunding has witnessed a significant increase in Europe in recent years.

-This study examines to what extent crowdfunding is being used in the cultural and creative sectors (CCS) in Europe.
+This pilot study, conducted by IDEA Consult and its partners ECN and Ecorys, examines the extent to which crowdfunding is being used in the cultural and creative sectors (CCS) in Europe.
 Based on a dataset with information from nearly 75,000 creative crowdfunding campaigns, the study provides a unique insight into the uptake of crowdfunding since 2013 across different CCS subsectors and EU Member States, as well as into the use of different crowdfunding models, average amounts being raised and success rates.

 The study shows that running a CCS crowdfunding campaign very often serves other purposes beyond finance, such as audience development, community engagement, skills development, promotion and market research, making it an interesting tool for multiple types of CCS actors, including publicly-owned cultural institutions.
 The study also touches upon the development of partnerships between crowdfunding platforms and public and/or private funders, matchfunding schemes and other types of services.